-

 Overview

 DNS:NET is a leading independent telecommunications provider in Germany.
-Established in 1998, DNS:NET owns the largest independent fibre-to-the-cabinet network in the Berlin area and is rolling out a fibre-to-the home network in Berlin and the surrounding regions.
+Established in 1998, DNS:NET is rolling out and operating a fibre-to-the home network in outer Berlin, Brandenburg and Saxony Anhalt.
+3i Infrastructure’s backing allows DNS:NET to continue its build programme to provide gigabit-ready connectivity to its customers across the region.

 Recent Developments